franklinanalytics/Energy-Consumption-and-Revenue-Analysis/README.md

 ## Conclusion:

 Nigeria’s power sector is undergoing a major transformation.
-While challenges persist—particularly in collection inefficiencies, revenue leakage, and infrastructure shortfalls—the data clearly shows zones of high potential for strategic, technology-driven investments.

-With over ₦659 billion in leakage and a 30% average shortfall in collections, there is ample room for commercial investment, especially in DisCos with high energy throughput and recoverable losses.
+While challenges persist—particularly in collection inefficiencies, revenue leakage, and infrastructure shortfalls—the data clearly shows that there is potential and ample room for commercial, technology-driven investments, especially in DisCos with high energy throughput and recoverable loses.

 ---

-## 👨🏽‍💼 Author
+## Author

 **Franklin Durueke**